awaddell-dev/Change-Calculator/README.md

 # Change Calculator

 A responsive client-side application that computes monetary change and renders an animated, itemized breakdown of bills and coins.
-Developed as part of the CCC Web 102 curriculum, this project emphasizes structured JavaScript design, defensive input validation, dynamic DOM manipulation, and responsive UI implementation using vanilla web technologies.
+This project emphasizes structured JavaScript design, defensive input validation, dynamic DOM manipulation, and responsive UI implementation using vanilla web technologies.

 ---